mstksg/inCode/copy/entries/machines-2.md

-If we continue the same sort of pattern that we did with Functor (Functors as producers-kinda), Applicative gives you two things: the ability to "create a new 'producer'", and the ability to take something that produces a function and something that produces a value and squash it into something that produces the application of the two.
+If we continue the same sort of pattern that we did with Functor (Functors as producers-kinda), Applicative gives you two things: the ability to "create a new 'producer'" producing a given value, and the ability to take something that produces a function and something that produces a value and squash it into something that produces the application of the two.

 This stuff...is really better said in types.